RetroPie/RetroPie-Docs/docs/Playstation-1.md

 > * Now you have a multi-bin game with .cue file, packed in a single .bin file plus a new .cue file.
 > * Now .m3u can read the file and load the game.

+You can also use [romtool](https://github.com/jordond/romtool) which is a command-line tool for [merging](https://github.com/jordond/romtool/blob/master/docs/merge.md) multi-track `.bin`'s into a single `.bin`/`.cue` pair.
+It can also create a `.m3u` [playlist](https://github.com/jordond/romtool/blob/master/docs/playlist.md) for your games as well.

 ### EBOOT-format (.pbp) for Multi-disc games